jakoch/phantomjs-installer/README.md

 }
 ```

-Now, assuming that the scripts section is set up as required, PhantomJS binaries
+Now, assuming that the scripts section is set up as required, the PhantomJS binary
 will be installed into the `/bin` folder and updated alongside the project's Composer dependencies.

 ## How does this work internally?